kvaster/mobell/PRIVACY_POLICY.md

 ## Information collection and use

-* MoBell does not send any information to any external servers or third partis.
+* MoBell does not send any information to any external servers or third parties.
 * MoBell does not collect any information.
 * MoBell stores all user settings locally and secure.
 * MoBell will use entered credentials to connect to mobotix door stations.